Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Methods

 \subsubsection{Representing the topography}

 The information about the location and the height of the saddles allows building a compact representation of the topography of the probability distribution function from which the data points are harvested.

-To visualize the topography of the density distribution we follow two paths out of the several possibles.
-Both are based on the fact that the higher the density of the border between clusters, the higher can be considered the similarity between them.
-Therefore, we define the distance between two clusters as follows: $d_{cc^{'}}=F_{cc^{'}}-min(F_c,F_c^{'})$.

-One possible way to visualize the topography is constructing a hierarchical tree by applying the Single Linkage algorithm~\cite{SingleLinkage} using these distances.
-In this case, the representation is similar to the one used in hierarchical density based methods~\cite{hartigan1981consistency,HDBSCAN,RobustSL,RobustDB}.
+To visualize the topography of the density distribution we follow two paths.
+Both are based on the fact that the higher the density of the border between clusters, { the more similar such clusters} can be considered.
+Therefore, we define the distance between two clusters as follows: $d_{cc^{'}}=\max(\log{(\rho_i)})-\log{(\rho_{cc'})}$.
+One possible way to visualize the topography is constructing a hierarchical tree by applying the Single Linkage algorithm~\cite{SingleLinkage} using $d_{cc^{'}}$ as distance.
+This representation is similar to the one used in hierarchical density based methods~\cite{hartigan1981consistency,HDBSCAN,RobustSL,RobustDB}.
 In our case, to encode more information when representing the tree, the height of the branches is proportional to the density of the peak associated to them and the separation between branches in the x-axis is proportional to the population of the clusters.
-An example of this representation is provided in FIG.~\ref{fig:Clusterexpl}E.
+An example of this representation is provided in Figure~\ref{fig:Clusterexpl}E.

-An alternative way of representing the topography is projecting the clusters in two dimensions and visualizing their relationship as a network, where the thickness of the links between clusters is proportional to the log-density at the border.
-This brings to a representation similar to those used in Markov State Model analysis~\cite{MSM2010}.
-An example of this representation is provided in FIG.~\ref{fig:Clusterexpl}F. To encode more information in a single representation, the area of the disks representing the clusters is proportional to their population.
+An alternative way {to represent the topography is by projecting the clusters in two dimensions} and visualizing their relationship as a network where the thickness of the links between clusters is proportional to the log-density at the border.
+This {leads} to a representation similar to those used in Markov State Model analysis~\cite{MSM2010}.
+An example of this representation is provided in Figure~\ref{fig:Clusterexpl}F. To encode more information in a single plot, the area of the circles representing the clusters is proportional to their population.

-Both images provide complementary information about the underlying probability density function.
-In the example of FIG.~\ref{fig:Clusterexpl} the hierarchical relationship between clusters 2, 3 and 6 (magenta, red and blue) is more evident in the tree representation.
+Both {visualizations} provide complementary information about the underlying probability density function.
+In the example shown in Figure~\ref{fig:Clusterexpl} the hierarchical relationship between clusters 2, 3 and 6 (magenta, red and blue) is more evident in the tree representation.
 However, the close contact between clusters 4 and 8 (light green and light pink) is evident only using the network representation.

-Additional test cases in several toy problems can be seen in S.I (FIG. S2-5).
+Additional examples are shown in Supp.
+Inf.
+(Figures S2-5).